wallgren500/projectsgwc/README.md

 # projectsgwc
-My first sample projects at girls who code
+My first sample projects at girls who code.
+This consists of projects completed while learning to code.